amikos-tech/chroma-cookbook/docs/index.md

 - 🔑 [Authentication in Chroma v1.0.x](security/auth-1.0.x.md) - Chroma 1.0.x does not support native Authentication, in this article we cover how to secure your Chroma 1.0.x instance - 📅`28-May-2025`
 - ☁️ [Chroma Chart](https://github.com/amikos-tech/chromadb-chart) - We've released a new Chroma chart version that now supports Chroma 1.0.x or later.
 Go check it out! - 📅`23-May-2025`
 - 🔄 [Chroma Maintenance](running/maintenance.md) - Learn how to keep your Chroma database in tip-top shape - 📅`08-Feb-2025`
-- 🏎️ [Performance Tips](running/performance-tips.md) - Learn how to optimize the performance of yourChroma - 📅`16-Oct-2024`
+- 🏎️ [Performance Tips](running/performance-tips.md) - Learn how to optimize the performance of your Chroma - 📅`16-Oct-2024`
 - ⁉️[FAQs](faq/index.md) - Updated FAQ sections - 📅`15-Oct-2024`
 - 🔥 [SSL-Terminating Proxies](security/ssl-proxies.md) - Learn how to secure Chroma server with `Envoy` or `Nginx` proxies - 📅`31-Jul-2024`
 - 🗑️ [WAL Pruning](core/advanced/wal-pruning.md#chroma-cli) - Learn how to prune (cleanup) your Chroma database (WAL) with Chroma's built-in CLI `vacuum` command - 📅`30-Jul-2024`